 Wage growth slows to worst rate since 2008 crisis: UN

-[GENEVA] Wage growth in 2017 slowed to its lowest rate since 2008, the year of the financial crisis, despite solid economic growth and falling unemployment in major economies, the International Labour Organization said Monday.
+WAGE growth in 2017 slowed to its lowest rate since 2008, the year of the financial crisis, despite solid economic growth and falling unemployment in major economies, the International Labour Organization (ILO) said on Monday.

 The latest global wage report from the United Nations agency also found that women worldwide continue to be paid about 20 per cent less than men.

-Based on data from 136 countries, the ILO said that wage growth fell from 2.4 per cent in 2016 to just 1.8 per cent last year.
+Based on data from 136 countries, the ILO said, wage growth fell from 2.4 per cent in 2016 to just 1.8 per cent last year.

 But the outlook for workers is bleaker when the calculations exclude China, where a massive population and steadily rising wages heavily influence the data.